05e46/Steganography-Python/README.md

 894698836
 Due Date: 10/31/2017

-Purpose: Hide a text inside an image
+Purpose: Hide a text inside an image and conform to the listed requirements

 Requirements
 --------------